ttreeagency/Writer/README.md

 Neos CMS focus editing mode inspired by iA Writer
 =================================================

+**Big refactoring of the package in progress, current master is not compatible with 2.0**

 This package change the default behavior of the Raw Content mode of Neos CMS.

 ![Ttree Writer Mode for Neos CMS](Documentation/demo.png)